Skip to main content

 8.2 Elnora Assistance

-Upon Customer's written request, and taking into account the nature of the Processing, Elnora will provide reasonable assistance to enable Customer to respond to Data Subject Requests, to the extent Customer cannot fulfill such requests independently through the Platform.
+Upon Customer's written request, and taking into account the nature of the Processing, Elnora will provide reasonable assistance to enable Customer to respond to Data Subject Requests within five (5) business days of receiving Customer's written request, to the extent Customer cannot fulfill such requests independently through the Platform.
+Elnora's assistance obligation is limited to the Processing Elnora performs on Customer's behalf and does not extend to data held or controlled solely by Customer.

 8.3 Requests Received by Elnora